Dark Winter is one of the three Winter seasons and sits between Dark Autumn and True Winter on the seasonal flow chart.

 Dark Winter hair is also dark, ranging from medium brown over dark brown to black.
 The colour tends to be either neutral or slightly ashy.
 It generally doesn't have any highlights and also doesn’t develop any when exposed to sunlight.

-In the images below, you can see the big differences in shades between the features.
-While the hair and eyes are extremely dark, the skin looks very light in comparison.
+In the images below, you can see the big difference in shades between the features.
+While the hair and eyes are very dark, the skin is very light in comparison.